What is a Grow-Nup?

 A Grow-Nup puts you in the best position to be one of the fortunate (not to mention smart and dignified) people who work things out over the dinner table, and just see a lawyer to make it official.

 We love technology, so we let you take your time setting out what your assets are, and what your plans are, via our online system.
-We give you some dot points to talk about over a glass of red, and then hold a Skype call with you both to distil your understanding into a simple agreement which you both sign and keep safe.
+We give you some dot points to talk about, and then hold a videoconference with you both to distil your understanding into a simple agreement which you both sign and keep safe.

 Grow-Nups are not legally binding.
 Rather, they help avoid the situation where legally binding documents are required.
 They’re a smart way to address potential issues in your relationship before they become problems.
 And if things don’t turn out the way you’d planned, and you’re unable to reach an agreement on your own, Grow-Nups can be used as evidence of what each of you contributed and what your intentions were when the going was good.